 Prof Richard Fentiman, Director of Studies & Arthur Armitage Fellow in Law

 Current research: Private International Law, Civil Procedure, International Commercial Litigation, Comparative Law.

 Dr John Allison, Director of Studies for LLM and MCL

 Current research: Public law: especially from a theoretical or a historical and comparative perspective.
 Legal history: especially the development of public law.

 Current research: the law of real property, with emphasis on co-owned land, mortgages and the land registration system.
 International law, especially the roles of international organisations including the United Nations, relationship with municipal law and state sovereignty.

-Dr Federica Paddeu, John Tiley Fellow in Law
+Dr Federica Paddeu, Derek Bowett Fellow in Law

 Current research: general international law, State responsibility, law on the use of force, history of international law (especially 19th and early-20th centuries), exceptions in legal theory.